maxifrei6/wardrobe_detection_yolo/README.md

 - Labeling was performed using **Label Studio**, with bounding boxes tightly drawn around clothing items, minimizing background noise.
 - Training is currently in progress: the dataset preparation phase is complete, and fine-tuning has begun on a **YOLOv8n (Nano)** model.
-- Deployment is planned for a **Raspberry Pi 5**, targeting efficient inference on CPU-only hardware.
+- Deployment is planned for a **Jetson Orin Nano**, targeting efficient inference on edge.

 ## Dataset Creation Process